adpllc/marketplace-sample-payloads/wfn/staffing/applicant-onboard/postman-collection/readme.md

 ## REST APIs

-Our real-time REST APIs give you flexibility and customization when verifying and enriching your contact data before it hits your database.
+Our real-time REST APIs give you flexibility and customization to your needs.

 ## Collections include -